jackrabbit72380/Ho4kmmm/common/H3EK/tags/levels/multi/cryotech/readme.md

 ## Cryotech
-by jackrabbit72380
+by Jackrabbit72380

-Im releseing a beta version of this project as it has been in development over 20+ years. the first version was made for halo ce but i wanted to bring my project into halo 3 and finaly found some time to get much of it working. there well be manny updates to the project in the future.
+Im releseing a beta version of this project as it has been in development over 20+ years. the first version was made for halo ce but then never relesed. i wanted to bring my project into halo 3 and finaly found some time to get much of it working. there well be manny updates to the project in the future.

 Discription